 The end is of this pandemic seems to be nowhere near.
 As of this writing, the Philippines is on another surge of COVID-19 infections due mainly to the more contagious Delta variant.
 And as we go to another phase or phases of hard lockdown, I wonder what’s more we can do at home to keep our sanity intact or to forget what’s happening outside.

-Well, I list here some quarantine ideas to shoo bored away.
+Well, I list here some quarantine ideas to shoo boredom away.

 Learn a New Language